-Figure 6: The results plotted logarithmically.
+Figure 6: The results of the Single Listener performance test plotted logarithmically.

 Upon examination of the results, an pattern emerges.
 The minimum recorded response times consistently averaged around 0.5ms per event, regardless of the number of events sent.
 This time likely reflects an ideal scenario where events are registered seamlessly without any delays or issues within the pipeline, thereby showcasing the efficiency potential of the network event triggers in the MEOW system.